 Coconuts are harvested and tested and then cold-pressed to ensure high nutritional content.
 Coconut oil will make your vegan recipes even better.

-Fresh meat inside each seed produces a refined, pure oil that is never deodorized and vegan-friendly, bleached or refined vegan-friendly.
+Fresh meat inside each seed produces a refined, pure oil that is never deodorized and vegan-friendly, bleached or refined and vegan-friendly.
 Coconut contains lauric acid, a medium-chain fatty acid found in breast milk.
 Lauric acid accounts for about 50% of coconut oil.

 It’s excellent for your vegan recipes, makes you more flavorful, and increases your appetite.